PauloGomesNatixis/python-trainning/python/exam.md

 Poetry, venv, pipenv and conda are all tools to:

-a) Create virtual environments and manage dependencies --
+a)-- Create virtual environments and manage dependencies
 b) Control the Python interpreter and the Python standard library
 c) Clear the Python cache and temporary files
 d) Share Python code with other developers and evaluate code quality